DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

         * must have appropriate security, iintegrity, and confidentiality controls in place to protect data
       * **_Accountability_**:
         * must take responsibility for actions taken with protected data and that the data controller must be able to demonstrate compliance.
+      * Key Concepts:
+        * **Data Processor**
+          * anyone who processes/handles personal data on behalf of the data controller
+          * THE CUSTODIAN
+          * third-party outside of your organization
+          * is responsible for the safe and private custody transport, and storage
+      * **Data Controller**
+        * the person or entity that controls processing of the data
+        * THE OWNER
+        * set policies and guidelines for their data sets
+        * owns teh data and risks associated with any data breaches
+        * when data controllers use processors, they must ensure that security requirements follow the data and sign a Data Processing Aggreement (DPA)
+      * **Data Protection Officer (DPO)**
+        * ensures the organization complies with data regulations
+        * under GDPR, the DPO is a Manadatory appointment
+      * **Data Subject**
+        * the individual or entity that is the subject of the personal data
+      * **Data Owner**
+        * Data Controller in GDPR
+        * usually a member of senior management
+        * CAN delegate some day-to-day duties
+        * CANNOT delegate total responsibility
+      * **Data Steward**
+        * handles day-to-day governance activities.
+        * they are delegated responsibility by data owners
+      * **Data Custodian**
+        * Data Processor in GDPR
+        * ensures
+        * Usually someone in the IT department
+        * DOES implement controls for data owner
+        * DOES NOT decide what controls are needed
     * **Cross-Border Information Sharing**
       * GDPR is of particular concern when tranferring information across internation borders
       * companies who need to transfer between subsidaries have two options to complay with EU regulations: